manuelerdoes/manusblog_next/README.md

 * LOW: Table of Contents
 * LOW: copy to clipboard button in code blocks
 * MID: move fetching to server side
-* LOW: Search is inefficient and slow -> much better now
 * LOW: Usermanager
 * LOW: hide new blog button when not logged in?
 * MID: fix about.md fetch
 * MID: global switch for fetching from same server or external
-* MID: multimedia: audio and video

 * BUG MID: avatar upload not working on mobile prod
-* BUG LOW: no favicon on prod
 * BUG LOW: direct camera upload on mobile (at least ios) not working
 * BUG LOW: Details.jsx when showing user pics and then hiding, the blog pics also vanish
-* BUG LOW: cannot delete blogs when not public

-* SECURITY: implement blog access control in Details.jsx